The Fixed Assets Section of the Balance Sheet

 Total Assets $ZZZ,ZZZ

-Notice in this format the assets are grouped into distinct categories commonly found in the office environment.
+Notice in this format, the assets are grouped into distinct categories commonly found in the office environment.
 You would expect technology to be separated from the balance of the office items.

-This can be further detailed for other types of service based organizations.
+This can be further detailed for other types of service-based organizations.
 For example, a medical office would have an ‘Equipment’ line inserted after real estate.

 Complex Format

 Sometimes the small business operations like to break out the fixed assets into their respective divisions of business.
-The following is an example of how a small fabrication company would break out their respective fixed assets:
+The following is an example of how a small fabrication company would break out its respective fixed assets:

 XYZ, Inc.